songgang/script_to_Cuneyt/README.md

 script_to_Cuneyt
 ================

+script_to_Cuneyt

-script_to_CuneytNotes for Penn PICSL Pipeline for Cuneyt Yilmaz and Connie Hsia’s Canine Data
+Notes for Penn PICSL Pipeline for Cuneyt Yilmaz and Connie Hsia’s Canine Data

 PICSL Pipeline